 Whether it is a person’s first cookout, first smoked brisket, or their hundredth, it should be a great experience.
 It should work.
 My goal is to make that experience as successful as possible, every time.
 Satisfaction with all things Barbecue & Grilling is part of the outdoor experience.
 It is about friends and family, and I hope to provide down to earth, real-world instruction, and recipes that make that experience go smoothly.
 It means getting the right equipment, knowing how to use it, and knowing how to take it to the next level.

 Derrick Riches has written about Barbecue & Grilling online for the last two decades.
-As one of the most popular destinations for outdoor cooking information, he has answered thousands of questions, written hundreds of articles, and explored barbecue in its widest definition.
-During this time he has traveled the world, grilled on almost every conceivable kind of cooking equipment and judged the best barbecue in the world.
+As one of the most popular destinations for outdoor cooking information, he has answered thousands of questions, written hundreds of articles, and explored barbecue in its broadest definition.
+During this time he has traveled the world, grilled on almost every conceivable type of cooking equipment and judged the best barbecue in the world.

 My Father Invented Barbecue

 My father was extravagant with extravagant things and frugal with mundane things.
 He would order expensive liquors at restaurants, but when sugar prices surged in the seventies, he switched to honey in his coffee.
-He also, thought it foolish to spend money on charcoal if there was wood lying around the yard, so small branches were broken up to fuel the “hibachi”.
+He also thought it foolish to spend money on charcoal if there was wood lying around the yard.
+So small branches were broken up to fuel the “hibachi.”

-During college, I was invited to spend a couple of weeks with a family friend at his house somewhere in the middle of Texas.
+During college, I was invited to spend a couple of weeks with a family friend at his home somewhere in the middle of Texas.
 This friend was a serious Texan.
-He believed that everything in Texas was, in fact, bigger and better, and I have never set him straight on his point (and don’t you bother arguing with me, opinions are my own and irrefutable).
-He had invited me to stay with him because he was hell-bent on sharing his love with his home state with anyone who would buy a plane ticket.
+He believed that everything in Texas was, in fact, bigger and better, and I have never set him straight on his point.
+Don’t you bother arguing with me, opinions are my own and irrefutable.
+He had invited me to stay with him because he was hell-bent on sharing the love of his home state with anyone who would buy a plane ticket.